How To Migrate

 If you’re using our paid plans, add billing data.
 Contact our support team if you need an annual plan or use a payment method different from a credit card.

-To start sending emails to your recipients with Mailtrap, you must add and verify a sending domain you own.
-Verification means adding Mailtrap DNS records to your domain provider.
-You can read detailed instructions on that process in this article
+To start sending emails with Mailtrap, you must add and verify a sending domain you own.
+Verification means adding Mailtrap DNS records to your domain provider – read the detailed instructions here.

 Remember that, in some cases or high sending volumes, our deliverability team might require access to your Google Postmaster data.
 If you’re a bulk sender, we may ask for information about your email lists and stats from your previous sending solution.